EnaSmoak/end-to-end-ETL-pipeline/README.md

-# end-to-end-ETL-pipeline
+# End-To-End ETL Pipeline
-Implementing a basic data pipeline
+The purpose of this project is to implementing a basic data pipeline.

+__The following were achieved:__

+* Data extraction
+* Data transformation
+* Data loading
+* Data manipulation with sql

+## Configuration
+* pandas
+* pyspark
+* postgresql